 English Language Institute (ELI) assessment tests are scheduled on a published date each term.
 Students who write ELI assessment tests after the published dates will be charged a late fee of $55.

-Skills Assessment/College Placement testing is administered to place admitted students in the appropriate level of mathematics and/or English.
+Skills Assessment/College Placement testing is administered to place admitted students in the appropriate level of mathematics.
 Students who write the skills assessment/college placement test(s) after the published deadline will be charged a late fee of $30.

 Courses which are audited cannot be taken for academic credit.
 There are no examination or evaluation privileges, and in no instance may credit standing be obtained for a course which has been audited.

 Application to audit a course must be made through the Registrar's Office.
 Tuition fees will be equal to the regular tuition fees associated with that course.

 All Work-Integrated Learning programs are charged an additional non-refundable administrative fee of $495.
 This fee is charged in the term in which the first Work Term Preparation course is scheduled at the rate of $495.